ichuang/pyqsp/README.md

 As in the case of trigonometric cosine and inverse, the step function's approximation is also excellent within the specified region, and far more forgiving in its generation than with the earlier `laurent` method.

-> [!NOTE]
-> The final plot given above is generated in a fairly simple way, but relies on a few, user-programmable inputs which we discuss with a subsection of the code given in `pyqsp/sym_qsp_plotting.py` below.
+> :round_pushpin: The final plot given above is generated in a fairly simple way, but relies on a few, user-programmable inputs which we discuss with a subsection of the code given in `pyqsp/sym_qsp_plotting.py` below.
 The code given here is prefaced in the original file by proper imports, and the QSP phases generated by the Newton solver are used to generate the plots with further methods.
 >
 > :warning: Note that the arguments `chebyshev_basis` (a Boolean) and `cheb_samples` are both used here.
 The `chebyshev_basis` flag ensures that the behind-the-scenes optimization methods used in finding polynomial approximations work in the more stable Chebyshev basis, and that Chebyshev basis coefficients are returned.
 The `cheb_samples` argument chooses the number of Chebyshev node interpolation points with which this classical fit is computed; to prevent aliasing issues *it is best to choose `cheb_samples` to be greater than `degree`, which specifies the degree of the polynomial approximant*.
 Here `delta` scales as the approximate inverse gap between the regions where the desired function takes the extreme values 1 and -1.